yiisoft/yii2/docs/guide/tutorial-i18n.md

 ],
 ```

-Now we need to implement our own event handler:
+Now you need to implement your own event handler:

 ```php
 <?php